thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 options, the Valorem protocol was designed as a base layer that can be integrated by virtually any user type.
-One extremely niche use case for Valorem is to enable lending protocols to manage the risk of accepting deposits of untested collateralized stable tokens*.
+One extremely niche use case for Valorem is to enable lending protocols to manage the risk of accepting deposits of untested collateralized stable tokens.
 On deposit of the collateralized stable token into the lending protocol, the lending protocol would require the collateralized stable token protocol to write put options against assets (ideally other, safer stable tokens) in the collateralized